phorve/RPLab/README.md

 **Current Known Issues**
 1. The script will display an error saying that it is not able to find the last slice in each of the timpoints given.
 This will hopefully be fixed in a future version but does not significantly impact the performance of the script and I was too lazy to fix it right now :)

 The ```Tif_convert.sh``` script is used to convert tif files to png files and moves all slices to a separate directory, inside of the main parent directory.
 This script expects the same directory architecture as described up above.

+The ```file_return.sh``` script is used to move the renamed files (executed through ```Tif_convert.sh```) back to their individual directories.
+This should run fairly quickly.